jannikluhn/ethereum-accounts/docs/signing.rst

     >>> signature = account.sign_message(b'do it')
     >>> signature
-    TODO
+    '0xdc1b25b5085ee83fcabed1c08902e42755aa94eb4f89c1c5def1b995911218014c3dc5ce9d5ec7f1b481a07a7bbab1abed7b30c1411f4e9728be50e9a1054f0000'
     >>> from eth_utils import encode_hex
     >>> assert account.sign_message(encode_hex(b'do it')) == signature

 Commonly, the message is hashed before signing.
 If you'd like you can do this by yourself:

     >>> from eth_utils import keccak
+    >>> hashed_message = keccak(b'do it')
-    >>> assert signature == account.sign_message(keccak(b'do it'), hash=False)
+    >>> assert signature == account.sign_message(hashed_message, hash=False)

-Often, human readable text is to be signed.
+In some cases, human readable text is to be signed.
 Instead of passing it directly (where it would be interpreted as hex and hopefully lead to an exception), encode it first:

     >>> import codecs
     >>> message = codecs.encode('Drö Chönösön möt döm Köntröböss', 'utf-8')